ZackHolmberg/ZackHolmberg.github.io/README.md

 ### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;3.
 Upload Your Markdown Resume To Your Repository

-* Due to the particular name of the file, GitHub Pages will automatically display your resume on your site.
+* GitHub Pages will automatically display your resume on your site after you upload it.
+This is due to the special name we gave the resume Markdown file.

     1. Add your `index.md` file to the repository.